 Use Cases for Web Forms

-They can help you get any information you need from your leads and keep it to analyze or manage in any way you see fit.
+Web forms can help you get the information you need from your leads so you can analyze or manage it as needed.

-We will talk about the various types of web forms below, which will give you a better idea of specific use cases and which forms would fit best in certain instances.
+I’ll talk about the various types of web forms below, which will give you a better idea of specific use cases and which forms fit best in certain instances.

 Let’s discuss how to build a web form.
-As you follow the steps below, think about what information you really need from your leads.
+As you follow the steps below, I encourage you to think about what information you really need from your leads.

 Creating a web form starts with determining its purpose.